 September 15: Delaware (S)

-COVID-19 ELECTION UPDATE - FVAP is working closely with state election offices, the Military Postal Service Agency and other federal agencies to bring you up-to-date information on state election date changes and mailing delays.
-Due to the constant infrastructure changes occurring around the globe, it is recommended you contact your local Military Post Office regarding possible delivery delays before mailing your voted ballot.
-The FVAP.gov/COVID-19 [ https://www.fvap.gov/covid-19 ] page will provide updates and links to state-specific COVID-19 election impacts.
+COVID-19 ELECTION UPDATE - FVAP is working closely with state election offices, the Military Postal Service Agency and other federal agencies to bring you up-to-date information on state election changes and mailing delays.
+Please visit FVAP.gov/COVID-19 [ https://www.fvap.gov/covid-19 ] for the latest information on any international postal disruptions or contact your installation military post office.

 To register and request your ballot, fill out the FPCA using FVAPs easy online assistant [ https://www.fvap.gov/r3/fpca/state ].
 You may also use the fillable PDF [ https://www.fvap.gov/uploads/FVAP/Forms/fpca.pdf ] or pick up a hard copy version from a Voting Assistance Officer on your installation or at the nearest U.S. Embassy or Consulates American Citizen Services Office.

 FVAP recommends that all military members and their eligible family members who are currently away from their voting jurisdiction, as well as U.S. citizens overseas, who have recently changed their address to send in a new FPCA to ensure receipt of absentee ballots for all federal office elections in this election year.